knpuniversity/oauth/knpu/facebook2.rst

         throw $e;
     }

-There's even `another page`_ that talks about handling expired tokens in more detail.
+There's even [another page][another page] that talks about handling expired tokens in more detail.
 If this seems a little unclear, that's probably because Facebook's error documentation is a little fuzzy.